jingedawang/AIConsciousnessWatch/Report-en.md

 This number indicates that from the philosophical level of assessing consciousness essence and prerequisites, existing research supports AI having consciousness at approximately 27.58%.
 Please note that this number has no empirical value, and the calculation process contains substantial subjective judgment—please refer cautiously.

-#### Level 2: Neuroscience Level — The Computational Foundations of Consciousness
+#### 6.2 Neuroscience Level: The Computational Foundations of Consciousness

 This level accounts for 20% of the entire framework.